mindspore.mint.xlogy

 Inputs of input and other comply with the implicit type conversion rules to make the data types consistent.
 The inputs must be two tensors or one tensor and one scalar.
 When the inputs are two tensors, the shapes of them could be broadcast.

-• input (Union[Tensor, numbers.Number, bool]) – The first input is a numbers.Number or a bool or a tensor whose data type is number or bool_.
+• input (Union[Tensor, numbers.Number, bool]) – The first input is a numbers.Number, a bool, or a tensor whose data type is number or bool.

-• other (Union[Tensor, numbers.Number, bool]) – The second input is a numbers.Number or a bool or a tensor whose data type is number or bool when the first input is a tensor.
+• other (Union[Tensor, numbers.Number, bool]) – The second input is a numbers.Number, a bool, or a tensor whose data type is number or bool when the first input is a tensor.
 When the first input is Scalar, the second input must be a Tensor whose data type is number or bool.

-• TypeError – If input and other is not a numbers.Number or a bool or a Tensor.
+• TypeError – If input and other are not numbers.Number, bool or Tensor.

 • ValueError – If input could not be broadcast to a tensor with shape of other.